Pupils take key roles in decision making and participation in order to improve the health and environment of their school.

 Stanwell’s personal development and relationship policies aim to provide pupils with information about growth and development and to raise awareness about themselves and develop respect for others.
 Strong and supportive relationships are encouraged and appreciated.

-Stanwell aims to enable pupils to make informed choices by increasing their knowledge about substances and providing opportunities for them to explore their own and others’ attitudes.
+Stanwell aims to enable pupils to make informed choices by increasing their knowledge about substances and providing opportunities for them to explore their own and others attitudes.
+We join forces with outside agencies to offer a comprehensive package of support around this action area.
+See the Pastoral Team for more information.

 Stanwell takes every opportunity to enhance the environment of the school.
 We aim to enable pupils to learn how to care for and protect their environment and practice the key concepts of ESDGC.
 The Eco-Schools committee also encourages pupils to engage with environmental and sustainable development issues.

-Stanwell follows the recommendations of ‘Teach Germs a Lesson’ to ensure that hygiene is taught properly across the school.
+Stanwell School follows the recommendations of Public Health Wales’ ‘All Wales Infection Prevention and Control Guidance for Education Settings’ to ensure that hygiene is taught properly across the school.
 We recognise the importance to pupils and staff of preventing and dealing with infections efficiently and effectively.

 Sixth form cafe